wheeyls/voice/README.md

 # Install sox
 brew install sox

-# The whispercpp gem will be installed automatically as a dependency
+# The ruby-openai gem will be installed automatically as a dependency

 # Set your OpenAI API key
 export OPENAI_API_KEY='your-api-key'